Fradenti/Fradenti.github.io/Research.md

 in Studies in Neural Data Science (Canale, A., Durante, D., Paci, L., Scarpa, B., editors), 2018

 ### Submitted papers
+*  **Denti, F.**, Camerlenghi, F., Guindani, M., and Mira, A.
+*A Common Atom Model for the Bayesian Nonparametric Analysis of Nested Data*
+Submitted
 *  **Denti, F.**, Peluso, S., Guindani, M., and Mira, A.
 *Multiple hypothesis screening using non-local mixtures*
 Submitted